Kushal1715/mighty-taxi/README.md

-# mighty-taxi is a web based application made using MERN stack to keep track and manage riders within the web application
+# mighty-taxi is a web based application admin dashboard made using MERN stack to keep track and manage riders